-The development of the forecast model and high resolution model requires that it be compared with historical events for validation.
-Unfortunately there are no historical records for Montauk, New York even for the 1755 Lisbon tsunami which was documented in Europe.
-However the historical tsunami source can still be used to simulate the generated tsunami waves and determine how it will affect Montauk, New York.
-Validation will be done by comparing the simulated tsunami wave characteristics between the forecast model and high resolution model since it is expected that the higher resolution would provide a finer distribution of tsunami wave patterns.
-The comparison of the maximum tsunami wave amplitude plot for Grids A, B and C for the historical 1755 Lisbon case has a relatively good comparison between the forecast and reference models (Figure 7).
-A closer look at C-grid level indicates that the reference model has a higher maximum tsunami wave amplitude distribution along the coast as compared with the forecast model (Figure 8, top).
-This could be attributed to the higher grid resolution of the reference model which might be resolving more of the tsunami waves in the shallow region.
+The development of the forecast model and high-resolution model requires that it be compared with historical events for validation.
+Unfortunately there are no historical records for Montauk even for the 1755 Lisbon tsunami which was documented in Europe.
+However the historical tsunami source can still be used to simulate the generated tsunami waves and determine how it might affect Montauk.
+Validation will be done by comparing the simulated tsunami wave characteristics between the forecast model and high-resolution model since it is expected that the higher resolution would provide a finer distribution of tsunami wave patterns.
+Maximum tsunami wave amplitude plots for grids A, B and C for the historical 1755 Lisbon case compare favorably between the forecast and reference models (Figure 7).
+A closer look at the C-grid level indicates that the reference model has a higher maximum tsunami wave amplitude distribution along the coast as compared with the forecast model (Figure 8, top).
+This could be attributed to the higher grid resolution of the reference model resolving more of the tsunami waves in the shallow region.
 The time series at the selected warning point shows good comparison between the forecast and reference model (Figure 8, bottom).
-In terms of inundation, the 1755 Lisbon scenario does not affect Montauk, New York.
-No inundation occurs along the coast of both reference and forecast model C-grid with a maximum tsunami amplitude of less than 20 cm at the warning point (Figure 8, bottom).
+In terms of inundation, the 1755 Lisbon scenario does not affect Montauk.
+No inundation occurs along the coast of both reference and forecast model C grid with a maximum tsunami amplitude of less than 20 cm at the warning point (Figure 8, bottom).

-Similarly, the maximum tsunami wave amplitude plots for the mega-events generated from the Caribbean source region shows that overall the reference model has a higher offshore maximum amplitude distribution as compared with the forecast model.
-This is evident especially at the Cgrid level for cases AT38-47ab, AT48-57ab and AT82-91ab.
-Plots of the maximum tsunami wave amplitude distribution and time series at the selected warning point is shown in Figures 9 to 18 for A, B, C-grids.
-Of all 6 mega-scenarios simulated, only one scenario, AT48-57ab, generated inundation along the entire coast (facing the Atlantic Ocean) of Montauk.
-Due to the high waves and low lying region south of Fort Pond, the propagating tsunami waves spilled into the pond and overflowed into the other side of the peninsula (Figure 12, top).
+Similarly, the maximum tsunami wave amplitude plots for the mega-tsunami generated from the Caribbean source region show that overall the reference model has a higher offshore maximum amplitude distribution as compared with the forecast model.
+This is evident especially at the C-grid level for cases AT38-47ab, AT48-57ab and AT82-91ab.
+Plots of the maximum tsunami wave amplitude distribution and time series at the selected warning point are shown in Figs. 9 to

+20 for grids A, B and C. Of all 6 mega-scenarios simulated, only one scenario, AT48-57ab, generated inundation along the entire coast (facing the Atlantic Ocean) of Montauk.
+Due to the high waves and low-lying region south of Fort Pond, the propagating tsunami waves spilled into the pond and overflowed into the other side of the peninsula (Figure 12, top).
 Comparison of the tsunami time series at the selected warning point between the forecast and reference model are relatively good.
-It should be noted that the reference model was simulated for only 12 hours as compared to 24 hours for the forecast model.
+It should be noted that the reference model was simulated for only 12 hr as compared to 24 hr for the forecast model.
 Although the reference model did show higher offshore maximum tsunami wave amplitude when compared to the forecast model, the comparisons were consistent in indicating whether inundation occurred or not.
-The forecast model was shown to be stable for 24 hours of simulation based on 6 mega-event scenarios including the one case of Mw=7.5 and one case of Mw=6.2.
-As for the reference model, it was tested for a 12 hour simulation for the same cases with the forecast model and results indicate that it is relatively stable.
-Although the tsunami time series at the warning point does show some high frequency waves at a later time for some cases.
-However, this possible localized instability does not contaminate the entire solution and does not significantly affect the propagating tsunami waves and prediction of inundation.
+The forecast model was shown to be stable for 24 hr of simulation based on 6 mega-event scenarios including the one case of Mw 7.5 and one case of Mw 6.2.
+As for the reference model, it was tested for a 12-hr simulation for the same cases as the forecast model and results indicate that it is relatively stable.
+Although the tsunami time series at the warning point does show some high-frequency waves at a later time for some cases.
+However, this probable localized instability does not contaminate the entire solution and does not significantly affect the propagating tsunami waves and prediction of inundation.